Vortex F5+ Ultra High Speed Precision Carver

 Vortex F5+ Warranty

 The Vortex F5+ hand tool carver carries a Lifetime Warranty to the original owner.
 We guarantee the Vortex F5+ against manufacturing defects in material and construction and to perform as advertised when properly used and maintained.
 The Lifetime Warranty is non-transferable and does not extend to normal wear, damage or breakage due to improper use or commercial use, improper maintenance, accidents, loss or theft.
-The turbine warranty is limited to normal use for 1 year.
+The turbine 1 year warranty is limited to normal non-commercial use.

 All trademarks and brands are the property of their respective owners.